🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Mix well.
 It's ready!

-3. Water or spray?
+3. Water or Spray?

-A) In Vapor Form (The Medicine)
+A) By Spraying (The Medicine)

-This is the most effective method for combating diseases (powdery mildew, black spot).
-Spray the mixture on the leaves (top and bottom).
-The milk will create a protective and antiseptic film.
+This is the most effective method to combat diseases (Powdery mildew, black spots).
+Spray the mixtureon the leaves(top and bottom).
+Milk will create a protective and antiseptic film.

-The processing tool
+The treatment tool

-• ☁️ Wide diffusion: Covers all foliage quickly.
+• ☁️ Wide Diffusion: Covers all foliage quickly.

-• Easy cleaning: The brass mechanism rinses easily after use.
+• Easy Cleaning:The brass mechanism rinses easily after use.

-See the Brass Sprayer
+View the Brass Mister

-Gold-plated spray bottle for plant treatment
+Gold sprayer for plant treatment

-To strengthen the roots and provide calcium, pour the diluted mixture directly at the base of the plant .
+To strengthen the roots and provide calcium, pour the diluted mixture directly at the base of the plant.

-Frequency: Once every 2 or 3 months maximum.
+Frequency :Once every 2 or 3 months maximum.
 Don't overdo it, or your potting soil will smell like cheese!

 Watering a plant with diluted milk